rFlex/SCRecorder/README.md

 video.size = CGSizeMake(1280, 720);
 // Scaling if the output aspect ratio is different than the output one video.scalingMode = AVVideoScalingModeResizeAspectFill;
 // The timescale ratio to use.
-Higher than 1 makes the time go slower, between 0 and 1 makes the time go faster video.timeScale = 1;
+Higher than 1 makes a slow motion, between 0 and 1 makes a timelapse effect video.timeScale = 1;
 // Whether the output video size should be infered so it creates a square video video.sizeAsSquare = NO;